• Skip to primary navigation

 Yes, you can use plain flour instead of corn flour.
 Plain flour is going to be one of the best options for all types of recipes.
 It can be used as a coating for fried goods, a thickening agent in slurries, and in baked goods like bread and muffins.

 A lot of people assume that corn flour and cornstarch are the same things.
-They have similar profiles, but corn flour is made from the whole kernel while cornstarch is derived from the starchy part of the kernel.
+They have similar profiles, but corn flour is made from the whole kernel, while cornstarch is derived from the starchy part of the kernel.

 There are plenty of thickening agents that can be used in place of corn flour.
 White flour, rice flour, cornstarch, tapioca flour, guar gum, and sorghum flour are top-notch solutions for thickening agents.
 I've listed more above, plus how and when to use them.

 No, although they are used in similar ways.
 Corn flour is specifically derived from the whole corn kernel.
-Plain flour, or white, all-purpose flour, comes from wheat that has been grain milled and processed into the flour.
+Plain flour, or white, all-purpose flour, comes from wheat that has been grain-milled and processed into the flour.

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.

 Stay in touch with me through social media @ Pinterest, Facebook, Instagram, or Twitter!
+Subscribe to the newsletter today (no spam, I promise)!
 Don't forget to tag me when you try one of my recipes!

-Cornflour Substitute (12 Best Substitutes & Then Some!)
+Cornflour Substitute (12 of the Best Substitutes)

 Ingredients